 To assist, support, and work closely with supervising district/school teachers, administrators, and other team members in providing educational benefit for special education students.

 Dependent upon assignment, but always under direct supervision of District/School employees, this role may be working directly in a special education classroom, working in a general education classroom or environment, and/or working one-on-one with a student or small group of students.
+There are multiple positions open throughout all grade levels - let us know which school/grade level is best suited for you!

 SCOPE OF RESPONSIBILITY: